ianjwhite99/connected-car-node-sdk/README.md

 ```

 # Examples & Documentation
-For more examples on what you can do with your Connected Car, see the [examples](/examples) folder or take a peek at the [documentation](https://ianjwhite99.github.io/sync-connect-node-sdk/).
+For more examples on what you can do with your ConnectedCar, see the [examples](/examples) folder or take a peek at the [documentation](https://ianjwhite99.github.io/sync-connect-node-sdk/).

 # Funding & Support
 If you are interested in supporting the development of my projects check out my [patreon](https://www.patreon.com/ianjwhite99) or [buy me a coffee](https://www.buymeacoffee.com/ianjwhite9).